17enunez/GlycoBreath/README.md

 As **Project Manager and Software Engineer**, I was responsible for:
 - Leading a multidisciplinary team of four through the design, prototyping, and testing process.
-- Developing and integrating the **embedded system (ESP32 microcontroller)** for sensor data acquisition and processing.
+- Developing and integrating the **embedded system (ESP32 microcontroller)** for sensor data acquisition and processing, accumulating to over 1,000 lines of code in C++ and JavaScript.
 - Designing the **web interface** for data visualization and device control.
 - Coordinating **calibration protocols** and verification testing.
 - Managing communication with the sponsor and ensuring deliverables met project milestones.